fsnow/MongoTools/IndexAnalyzer/Java/README.md

 ### Basic Usage

 The main entry point is the `IndexAnalyzer` class.
 It is `Closeable` and should be used within a try-with-resources block to ensure the MongoDB connection is managed correctly.
+By default, caching is disabled.

 ```java
 import com.fsnow.indexanalyzer.IndexAnalyzer;